antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Add release notes inline

-- Need to deal better with not having a current window (esp. on startup).
-Should
+X Need to deal better with not having a current window (esp. on startup).
+Should (Seems to be better about using sensible default value for sizes now...)
   - pick 0th window (if there is one)
-  - use "sensible" window width / height if no current window available
+  - use "sensible" window width / height if no current window available Easy repro: Reload in popout window.
+(Note: If we have a previously saved "current" window, use that instead of updating current)

 =======
 *** Critical issue, 2May16: